la2050/archive/_projects/2016/help-open-a-youth-center-for-lgbt-homeless-youth-like-no-other.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  To open a unique Youth Center for LGBT Homeless & at-risk youth (ages 14-24) that offers fun, educational, and resourceful activities on a regular basis.
+  At our signature dances, youth attendees would get an opportunity to escape their day-to-day challenges while at the same time gaining access to services available to them locally via our community partners & agencies (i.e. transitional living, GED programs, emotional support, & other social services).
 project_impact: >-
   ["Social & emotional support","Cultural events","Government responsiveness to
   residents’ needs","Participation in neighborhood councils","Rates of